frconor-ebook/meditations/_posts/2025-03-21-the-annunciation.md

 They\'ve "launched out into the deep" (Luke 5:4) to do all sorts of wonderful things, especially in education and health care, to build up a civilization of love in so many countries of the world, to bring the message of the Gospel to those places, to people who otherwise might never have heard it---and all of this, in the face of what might seem to be insurmountable difficulties.

-"Let us recall," he says, "the cry of St. Josemaría: 'What is needed today are people of faith.'
+"Let us recall," he says, "the cry of St. Josemaría: 'What is needed today are people of faith' (Josemaría Escrivá, *The Way*, Point 586).
 He calls your attention to it, and my attention also.
 He expressly demands it from each one of us when difficulties grow to be enormous, when we lower our sights, when human considerations, often artful considerations, make us turn back and seem to force us into reasoning with purely worldly logic.

 "Though apparently coherent, this logic is born of our love of comfort and responds to the cries of the old person who resists facing God because to live in this way would make them see clearly the need to cut the fine threads or the heavy cables that try to shackle us to the mirages of earthly existence.